FormidableLabs/victory-docs/src/pages/docs/victory-boxplot.md

 The `maxComponent` prop takes a component instance which will be responsible for rendering an element to represent the maximum value of the box plot.
 The new element created from the passed `maxComponent` will be provided with the following props calculated by `VictoryBoxPlot`:  `datum`, `index`, `scale`, `style`, `events`, `majorWhisker` and `minorWhisker`.
 The `majorWhisker` and `minorWhisker` props are given as objects with values for `x1`, `y1`, `x2` and `y2` that describes the lines that make up the major and minor whisker.
 Any of these props may be overridden by passing in props to the supplied component, or modified or ignored within the custom component itself.
 If a `maxComponent` is not provided, `VictoryBoxPlot` will use its default [Whisker component][].

+See the [Custom Components Guide][] for more detail on creating your own components

 *default:* `maxComponent={<Whisker/>}`

 ```jsx